douglascraigschmidt/LiveLessons/Java8/README.md

   illustrates how it can be used with "pure" functions, i.e., functions whose return values are only determined by their input values, without observable side effects.

+. ex13 - This example shows a simple example of a Java 8 Spliterator to traverse each word in a list containing a quote from a famous Shakespeare play.